ucldc/ingest_deploy/update_beanstalk_index/README.md

 To push a new index to S3:

 * Log into blackstar and sudo su - hrv-prd
-* Run `solr-index-to-s3.sh`.
+* Run `snsatnow solr-index-to-s3.sh`.
 The DATA_BRANCH is set to production in this environment.
-This will push the last build Solr index to S3 at the location. *This process will take a while*.
+This will push the last build Solr index to S3 at the location. *This process will take a while, but with the snsatnow wrapper it will send a message to dsc_harvesting_report Slack channel when finished*.
 (It takes some time for the new index to be packaged and zipped on S3).

     solr.ucldc/indexes//YYYY/MM/solr-index.YYYY-MM-DD-HH_MM_SS.tar.bz2

-* Look at the log at `/var/local/solr-update/log/solr-index-to-s3-YYYYMMDD_HHMMSS.out` (e.g., `ls -lrth /var/local/solr-update/log/` to list all logs).
+* Look at the message sent to dsc_harvesting_report Slack channel.
 Find the `s3_file_path` reports it will be something like: `"s3_file_path": "s3://solr.ucldc/indexes/production/2016/06/solr-index.2016-06-21-19_53_40.tar.bz2"`.
 * This is the value to pass into the update environment command

 ## Steps 3-5